High achievement always takes place in the framework of high expectation. ~Jack Kinder

 Start by withdrawing support for less essential items in your child’s life.
 You can begin small.
 If your adult-child has an apartment way beyond her means, it’s time for her to learn about the wonderful concept of the roommate.
 And as J.D.
 Salinger, famous author and recluse, informed us, “It’s really hard to be roommates with people if your suitcases are much better than theirs.”
 Maybe your child will, in fact, start to feel some discomfort about her indulged life when faced with the non-stop reality of someone who doesn’t have every luxury imaginable.
 This is nothing but good.

 Alternatively, you and she can give up or sell the deluxe apartment, and she can move into a much smaller one, in a more affordable neighborhood.
-Many many people have survived in studio apartments without the world ending–just ask half of the residents of New York city.
+Many people have survived in studio apartments–just ask half of the residents of New York city.
 We’ll come back to the issue of housing shortly.

-Use of your credit cards needs to be limited for essentials, until it’s stopped altogether.
-Nights out on the town, treating friends to dinner, buying new clothes–none of these qualify as necessities, no matter what your child might maintain.
-These non-essentials on your Visa should come to a complete halt immediately.
+Use of your credit cards is limited for essentials, until it’s stopped altogether.
+Nights out on the town, treating friends to dinner, buying new clothes–none of these qualify as necessities.
+Most of us can recall the satisfaction of buying our first pair of jeans with money we earned.

-You need to remove your child from your health insurance policy, or stop paying their premiums.
+Removing your child from your health insurance policy is another money-saving option.
 Despite all the rumor-mongering, people don’t die from not having private health insurance.
 They go to a clinic where they get, in point of fact, the same treatment as the rest of us, often with the same surgeons, if it comes to that.

 Time running out, and your child still hasn’t bestirred herself to make some money?
 Then it’s time to re-visit the apartment situation.
-One option is for your child to move into someone’s basement.
-This is cheaper than apartments, and I’ve had several clients who did this, and then made deals with their landlords that involved cooking or babysitting, and cut the price even further.
-If it comes to it, and your child refuses to work, after running through resources, the YMCAs always have room.
+One option is for your child to move into someone’s basement, making deals with the homeowner that involved cooking, babysitting, housesitting, etc. YMCAs always have room.

 You do see where I’m going with this, right?
 You hardly even need me anymore.

 A computer is great, if your child can afford to pay for it.
-If not–it goes.
-The library offers free public use.
+If not the library offers free public use.

 Despite the fact that it got upgraded to “necessity” in recent years, a cell phone remains a luxury.
 Do not be persuaded to pay your child’s cell phone bills because she needs it, or because it’s a safety factor, or because you want her to call if she’s out late at night.
 This is about growing up, remember?
 You don’t call your parents if you’re out late.
 A child in her mid-20s and onward shouldn’t have to report back home; she’s an adult.

-If you do feel it’s necessary for your child to have a phone for her own safety, it’s time to chuck the Apple with its expensive package, great as it is [and I, for one, am a huge Apple fan, it being the only smart phone I can actually figure out how to use].
-She should go with the lowest level phone, and, as you’re weaning her off your dole, get a pre-paid package.
-Keeping within that constraint in itself is a useful educational tool.
+If you do feel it’s necessary for your child to have a phone for her own safety, it’s time to chuck the Apple with its expensive package, great as it is.
+The lowest level phone with a prepaid card is in itself is a useful educational tool.

-If your child calls multiple times a day, it’s time to cut that phone/umbilical cord, too.
-Clearly your methods of communication and support have short-curcuited; time for a new approach.
-And when she does call with a problem, don’t fix it for her.
+When your adult child complains how straitened the circumstances are, don’t fix it for her.
 You can sympathetically respond, “Boy, that’s challenge.
 What are you going to do about it?”

 Give verbal and non-verbal messages that indicate that you believe she, too, has begun to suspect that her own ways of solving her problems are not working well, and help instill in her the belief that she herself knows better than anyone else how to manage her life.

 Important: Do all this without threatening, scolding, or verbal “teaching.”
-As your child makes inevitable mistakes, she will learn from them, like the rest of us–you don’t need to act as a mouthpiece.
+As your child makes inevitable mistakes, she will learn from them, like the rest of us–lecturing and hectoring only breed resentment.

-Your job is not to manage your child’s money, or fix her every problem.
-It’s to believe in her ability to manage her own life as a competent adult.
+Your job is not to manage your child’s money, or fix problems.
+You’ve already lean red how to manage your life.
+Instead, offer you child trust in her ability to manage her own life as a competent adult.

 And it is your belief and expectation that will create this reality.